astronomer/docs/learn/debugging-dags.md

 ### Issues with dynamically mapped tasks

-[Dynamic task mapping](dynamic-tasks.md) is a powerful feature that was introduced in Airflow 2.3 to allow you to dynamically adjust the number of tasks at runtime based on changing input parameters.
-Starting with Airflow 2.5.0 you can also dynamically map over task groups.
+[Dynamic task mapping](dynamic-tasks.md) is a powerful feature that allows you to dynamically adjust the number of tasks at runtime based on changing input parameters.
+It is also possible to [dynamically map over task groups](task-groups.md#generate-task-groups-dynamically-at-runtime).

 Possible causes of issues when working with dynamically mapped tasks include: